mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 - 1 GB free RAM dedicated for running mars-sim

-- 32 or 64-bit Oracle Java 8 (JRE/JDK 8u77 higher) or OpenJDK with OpenJFX
+- 32 or 64-bit Oracle Java 8 (JRE/JDK above 8u77, preferably 8u151)
+  or OpenJDK with OpenJFX
+  (Note : NOT compatible with Java 9)

 - 135 MB free disk space

 ---------------------------------------------------------------------